smguilia/overview-1/manage-scc.md

 * Check whether service ID creation is limited and configured
 * Ensure no more than 3 user administrators are defined for IAM

-## Governing resource configuration for platform servcies
+## Governing resource configuration for platform services
 {: #govern-platform}

 As a security or compliance focal, you can use the {{site.data.keyword.compliance_short}} to define configuration rules for the platform services that you're working with in {{site.data.keyword.cloud_notm}}.